Urokinase receptor

-Molecular characteristics
+Structure

 uPAR consists of three tandem LU domains, which are protein domains of the three-finger protein family.
 The structure of uPAR has been solved by X-ray crystallography in complex with a peptide antagonist and with its native ligand, urokinase.
 All three three-finger domains are necessary for high affinity binding of the primary ligand, urokinase.
 In addition, uPAR also interacts with several other proteins, including vitronectin, the uPAR associated protein (uPARAP) and the integrin family of membrane proteins.

 It has been possible to express uPAR recombinantly in CHO-cells and S2 cells from Drosophila melanogaster.
-4 out of 5 of the possible glycosylation sites are used in vivo giving the protein a molecular weight of 50-60 kDA.
+4 out of 5 of the possible glycosylation sites are used in vivo giving the protein a molecular weight of 50–60 kDA.

-Physiological significance
+Function

 uPAR is a part of the plasminogen activation system, which in the healthy body is involved in tissue reorganization events such as mammary gland involution and wound healing.
 In order to be able to reorganize tissue, the old tissue must be able to be degraded.
 An important mechanism in this degradation is the proteolysis cascade initiated by the plasminogen activation system. uPAR binds urokinase and thus restricts plasminogen activation to the immediate vicinity of the cell membrane.
 When urokinase is bound to the receptor, there is cleavage between the GPI-anchor and the uPAR, releasing a soluble form of the protein known as suPAR.